Cecil Williams (pastor): Early life

-He received a Bachelor of Arts degree in Sociology from Huston–Tillotson University in 1952.
-He was one of the first five African American graduates of the Perkins School of Theology at Southern Methodist University in 1955.
+Williams received a Bachelor of Arts degree in sociology from Huston–Tillotson University in 1952.
+He was one of the first five African-American graduates of the Perkins School of Theology at Southern Methodist University in 1955.
 He became the pastor of Glide Memorial Church in San Francisco, California in 1963, and founded the Council on Religion and the Homosexual the following year.
-He welcomed everyone to participate in services and hosted political rallies in which Angela Davis and the Black Panthers spoke and lectures by personalities as diverse as Bill Cosby and Billy Graham.
+He welcomed everyone to participate in services and hosted political rallies in which Angela Davis and the Black Panthers spoke and lectures were given by personalities as diverse as Bill Cosby and Billy Graham.
 When Patty Hearst was kidnapped by the Symbionese Liberation Army, Williams attempted to negotiate a deal for her release.

 In 1967, Williams had the cross removed from the church's sanctuary, saying it was a symbol of death and that his congregation should instead celebrate life and living.
 "We must all be the cross," he explained.